4 Best Employee Scheduling Software for Small Businesses

 - Occasional mobile app glitches and integration issues reported by users

 7shifts is a cloud-based scheduling software created specifically for restaurants.
 Scoring 4.07 out of 5 stars, we recommend it for restaurants with large operations in multiple locations that have complex scheduling needs.
-Aside from its easy-to-use drag-and-drop schedule builder and restaurant-friendly time tracking tools, 7shifts offers robust reporting that allows you to see how all of your business locations are performing in terms of sales, labor costs, and employee management.
+Aside from its easy-to-use drag-and-drop schedule builder and restaurant-friendly time tracking tools, 7shifts offers robust reporting that allows you to see how your business locations perform in terms of sales, labor costs, and employee management.

 7shifts has smart scheduling tools that can help you create labor-optimal schedules.